 Interest rates are established each year in October and are generally based on a discount to the Bond Buyer Revenue Bond Index.
 For FY19, the standard interest rate is 2.60%.
 The SRF offers other discounted rates based on certain priorities such as helping smaller systems, takeover of inadequate systems, and on a limited basis rates for projects that use green best practices or stormwater projects.

-Clean water loans may extend up to 30 years, not to exceed the useful life of a project.
+Loan term is generally 20 years although it can be extended up to 30 years, not to exceed the useful life of the component.

 There is no penalty for early pay-off of the full outstanding principal amount of a loan or for partial pre-payments.